 Part of that is by design.
 “Our goal is to get clients, get into their facilities and then never leave,” says Libby.
 The continued presence is because these clients have millions of square feet of space and multiple facilities, and they are constantly in need.
 “Our objective is to build trust with our clients, so they never have to call another contractor.”

 Wise Construction was relying on three systems to help them with workforce management.
-One tracked projects, a second tracked manpower, while a third tracked field personnel.
+One tracked projects, a second tracked manpower, and a third tracked field personnel.
 While Libby notes they were “fairly in-depth spreadsheets,” the system as a whole was not satisfactory.

 Something had to change as the system was clunky and outdated.
 “We knew we needed to do something,” says Libby.
 Wise Construction was familiar with Bridgit because they had been using the punch list and inspection management tool, Bridgit Field.
 Through this, they became familiar with Bridgit Bench, a workforce management tool, and decided to give it a try.

 Bridgit Bench has enabled Wise Construction to see where the gaps are in terms of workforce planning.
 “We’re typically running about 80 jobs at a time of different sizes, and we’re constantly having to move pieces around,” says Libby.